15-11-01 Bountiful Giving II Cor. 9 5-15 CLICK TITLE FOR AUDIO

 Abundant – 2 Cor 9:12 – “abundant also by many thanksgivings unto God” – means “plentiful; in great quantity; fully sufficient.”

-The quantity he reaps affects the amount he continually sows – 2 Cor 9:8-10 – what happens is that you start out giving what you think is a bountiful amount of money – over time you find that you increase your giving – it’s like farming – the grain you harvest allows you to plant more and more land in each successive year – ultimately the reason is that “God is able to make all grace abound to you… that ye… may abound to every good work” – your sowing is not only monetary but involves every good work – and God gives you the abundance of his grace to be able to give and to do every good work.
+The quantity he reaps affects the amount he continually sows – 2 Cor 9:8-10 – what happens is that you start out giving what you think is a bountiful amount of money.
+Over time you find that you increase your giving.
+Ut’s like farming.
+The grain you harvest allows you to plant more and more land in each successive year.
+Ultimately, the reason is that “God is able to make all grace abound to you… that ye… may abound to every good work.”
+Your sowing is not only monetary but involves every good work.
+And God gives you the abundance of his grace to be able to give and to do every good work.